City : Motivation, Health and Wellbeing Academy : 10 Negative Habits to Avoid

 To boost your motivation why not plan a treat at important stages of your job search.
 For example you could plan a treat after re-writing your CV or after applying for 5 jobs.

-These treats can be anything for going out for food to making time to watch your favourite TV show.
+These treats can be anything from going out for food to making time to watch your favourite TV show.

 5) Drinking too much